 In this guide, we’ll break down the pros and cons of the eight best competitor intelligence tools that expert marketers trust.
 We’ve also included a few quick tips on how to gather, analyze, and act on your market research.

 What it’s for: Estimating organic traffic, analyzing backlink profiles, and discovering your competitors’ best performing keywords – it can also generate content ideas on any topic using the Content Explorer.

 As one of the biggest names in the SEO industry, it’s no surprise that Ahrefs makes this list.
-The famous website provides handy resources for search engine optimization and a wide variety of tools that can help you with content marketing, site auditing, and competitive analysis.
+The famous website provides handy resources for search engine optimization and a wide variety of competitive intelligence tools that can help you with content marketing, site auditing, and competitive analysis.

 The organic traffic feature shows you your competitors’ top-performing keywords alongside the amount of traffic that they get from each search query.
 And with an extensive database of 150 million keywords in the United States alone, you can expect accurate data to help you make more strategic decisions.